ironat/picocalc_bookworm/README.md

 This poject allows to install bookworm and use it on the Picocalc with the Zero Mod.

+THIS IS W.I.P.!

+* FBDEV is not working with SDL, Mplayer

 This project uses partly the https://github.com/wasdwasd0105/picocalc-pi-zero-2 project.

 Follow his keyboard setup and audio setup but not the display part!